Medowhill/pl_articles/en/3/index.md

 The article and the next three articles cover basic functional programming.
 For those who are unfamiliar with functional programming, I highly recommend reading the four articles carefully for the homework of the course.
 People who are familiar with functional programming can skip or lightly skim through the four articles.
-The article is based on the first Scala seminar, "Introduction to Functional Programming", of the fall semester in 2018.
+The article is based on the first Scala seminar, "Introduction to Functional Programming," of the fall semester in 2018.
 [The slides](/files/scala/18f/1_itfp.pdf) and [the code](/files/scala/18f/1_itfp.zip) used in the seminar are available on-line and [the video](https://youtu.be/vGaWV_qs0yg) of the seminar can be found on Youtube.

 ## The Definition of Functional Programming